isama22/NEWPOEMS/README.md

 With features that let you tag and view works by genre, generate prompts, find new writers and inspo with a page that pulls random poems by published authors.

-<em>Technologies used: </em>Django, Python, HTML, Bootstrap, and Heroku
+<em>Technologies used: </em>Django, Python, HTML, CSS, AWS Image Hosting

 <strong>ERD:</strong>![](https://i.postimg.cc/BnYbKSRL/Screen-Shot-2020-04-30-at-5-23-25-PM.png)